jhhspace/Nyatastic/TOS.md

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 It is your responsibility to periodically check our Terms of Service

 ## Contact Us
-If you have any questions about these Terms, please contact us at `support@jhhspace.com` or on our [support server](https://discord.gg/zUjrHU4hVd)
+If you have any questions about these Terms, please contact us at `support@jhh.moe` or on our [support server](https://discord.gg/zUjrHU4hVd)